chaoss/metrics/activity-metrics/issues-maintainer-response-duration.md

 ## 3. Sample Filter and Visualization

 ## 4. Example Implementation
-### GHTorrent: Average days an issue tagged with 'bug' exists until a project member comments (all projects)
+### AUGUR: Average days an issue tagged with 'bug' exists until a project member comments (all projects)

 ```SQL
 SELECT avg(time_to_member_comment_in_days) as avg_days_to_member_comment, project_name, url